 By the way, did you know that April 7 is a “No Housework Day”?
 You’re welcome!

-To make your life a bit easier, we prepared the 2019 Holiday Retail Calendar.
+To make your life a bit easier, we prepared the Global Marketer’s Calendar 2023.
 We’ve gathered all those special days, holidays, and sales seasons in one place, so you don’t have to.

 Step 2: Prepare a simple key visual and a headline.